Intersex rights in Australia: Decision-making principles

-Decision-making principles were published in 2010 by Gillam, Hewitt and Warne, three clinicians associated with the Royal Children’s Hospital, Melbourne and Murdoch Childrens Research Institute.
+Decision-making principles were published in 2010 by Gillam, Hewitt and Warne, three clinicians associated with the Royal Children's Hospital, Melbourne and Murdoch Children's Research Institute.
 The principles include minimizing "psychosocial risks" to children through medical intervention, including risks of "impaired bonding" with parents and "reduced opportunities for marriage".
 The guidelines were criticized by Alice Dreger and two colleagues for being focused on infant genital surgeries.
 Gillam, Hewitt and Warne stated in 2011 that the principles were then being extended nationally, that is, they were now "being extended to other centres in Australia".

 The government of Victoria produced a "derivative" version in 2013.
 This later version was criticised by one academic and Intersex Human Rights Australia for being irrelevant to clinical practice.
 Victoria later removed a "psychosocial" rationale for intersex medical interventions focused on "marriageability".

 Senate report on involuntary or coerced sterilization

 In October 2013, the Australian Senate Community Affairs References Committee published a report entitled Involuntary or coerced sterilisation of intersex people in Australia.
 The Senate found that "normalising" surgeries are taking place in Australia, often on infants and young children.
 The Report stated:

-The Committee made 15 recommendations, including that:
+The committee made 15 recommendations, including that: